JacquelineChambers/Waifu-Factory/README.md

 I made the 3d model of the girl from scratch in blender using the image of the girl as the reference for the 3d model.

+The artist who drew the piece was ocono who has since deactivated her deviantart account.